rishitc/UE18CS322-Big-Data-Mini-Project/README.md

 10. Create the scripts to check the logs
 11. Object to track the pending job requests and return tasks as per the map-reduce dependency
-11. Create the Communication protocol (JSON based) between master and worker nodes which will take the various parameters of the message as input and create the json message as per the protocol format below
+11. Create the Communication protocol (JSON based) between the master and the worker nodes which will take the various parameters of the message as input and create the JSON message as per the protocol format given below
     - The class-methods of the class to create the message can be called as createMessageToWorker() and createMessageToMaster()
         - This method returns the required JSON string
     - Call the class as ```YACS_Protocol```